Learning for Life

 All students in the group are mobile and all but one use verbal communication well.
 Most have a diagnosis of ASD and need time and space to express their thoughts.
 They are good communicators and can interest peers and adults with conversations.
 Most have a good and developed sense of humour and most can be talked round if they become distressed for any reason.

-There are two members of staff in Group 1: Mr Charlie Brown (Tutor) and Mrs Jenny Lee (Teaching Assistant).
+There are three members of staff in Group 1: Mr Charlie Brown (Tutor), Mrs Jenny Lee (Teaching Assistant) Ms Kerry Riley (Teaching Assistant).

 In Group 1 we try to create a relaxed and enjoyable atmosphere in tutor time.
 Students are encouraged to read age appropriate material and have meaningful and light-hearted interactions with the staff and peers, or play a range of social card games.
 Everyone is encouraged to join in class discussions and often students will work in small groups and feedback any issues arising.
 There is always time for more in depth one-to-one conversations if there are any obvious issues for any of the students.
 We try and value the whole student and encourage them to express whatever is either making them feel upbeat or downcast.
 Given the age and stage of the students in Group 1 we spend a lot of time trying to prepare them for life in the outside world.
 We look at independence skills, good communication skills, appropriate ICT skills and developing lasting interests.